 Kaizen events are single, coordinated, events designed to make some type of improvement over a set period of time.
 There are many different ways that a Kaizen event can take place depending on the type of company, what system it is being used as a part of, and more.
 One key thing to remember about a Kaizen event is that it should not be looked at as an ongoing effort.
 Learning how to use Kaizen events to eliminate waste and improve profits is well worth the effort.

-Kaizen is a Japanese word that is translated as 'change for the better' or sometimes, 'good change.'
-This term is used in a variety of different methodologies including lean manufacturing, Six Sigma, and others.
+Kaizen is a Japanese word that is translated as 'change for the better' or sometimes, 'continuous improvement.'
+The Kaizen method is used for process improvement and improving productivity by taking small steps that will lead to major results.

 Kaizen Events in Lean Manufacturing

 Kaizen events are most often used as part of an overall lean manufacturing strategy.
 Lean manufacturing is an important process that helps a facility eliminate waste and operate more efficiently.
 When done properly, a company can cut costs and improve safety, thus helping every aspect of the company.
 There are many different benefits of Kaizen events, which is why they are so popular in many facilities.